-"Class B LP Units" means the Class B Limited Partnership Units of BTB LP, which are exchangeable for REIT units on a one-for-one basis, under the terms of the BTB LP Agreement.
+"CLASS B LP UNITS" means the Class B Limited Partnership Units of BTB LP, which are exchangeable for REIT units on a one-for-one basis, under the terms of the BTB LP Agreement.

-"Contract of Trust" means the contract of trust made as of July 12, 2006, as amended and restated as of August 1, 2006, March 15, 2011 and January 28, 2015 and from time to time governed by the laws of the Province of Québec, pursuant to which the REIT was established.
+"CONTRACT OF TRUST" means the contract of trust made as of July 12, 2006, as amended and restated as of August 1, 2006, March 15, 2011, January 28, 2015 and June 8, 2020, and from time to time governed by the laws of the Province of Québec, pursuant to which the REIT was established.

-"Court" means the Superior Court of Québec.
+"COURT" means the Superior Court of Québec.

-"Debenture" means a Series E Debenture and a Series F Debenture or any debenture of BTB issued pursuant to the Trust Indenture and "Debentures" means the Series E Debentures, the Series F Debentures and all other debentures to be issued from time to time pursuant to the terms and conditions of the Trust Indenture, collectively;
+"DEBENTURE" means any debenture of BTB issued pursuant to the Trust Indenture and "DEBENTURES" means the Series F Debentures, the Series G Debentures, the Series H Debentures and all other debentures to be issued from time to time pursuant to the terms and conditions of the Trust Indenture, collectively.

-"Deferred Units Plan" means BTB's Deferred Units Plan adopted on June 22, 2011, as amended from time to time.
+"DEFERRED UNITS PLAN" means BTB's Deferred Units Plan adopted on June 22, 2011, as amended from time to time.

-"Distribution Date" means, in respect of any Distribution Period and subject to the provisions of Section 11.1 of the Contract of Trust, on or about the 15th day of the immediately following month or such other dates determined from time to time by the Trustees.
+"DISTRIBUTION DATE" means, in respect of any Distribution Period and subject to the provisions of Section 11.1 of the Contract of Trust, on or about the 15th day of the immediately following month or such other dates determined from time to time by the Trustees.